Orthopaedic Surgery Fellow

-These are 12 month appointments in the Department of Orthopaedic Surgery.
+These are 12 month appointments in the Orthopaedic Surgery department.

-The successful applicants will be exposed to a wide variety of surgical procedures, discussion forums, and multidisciplinary meetings, and includes managing pre-operative and post-operative care in both trauma and elective orthopaedic conditions.
+The successful applicants will be exposed to a wide variety of surgical procedures, discussion forums, and multidisciplinary meetings with duties including management of pre-operative and post-operative care in both trauma and elective orthopaedic conditions.

-The Alfred is one of the major Victorian trauma service providers, treating approximately half of all Victorian trauma cases.
-It receives the greatest number of trauma cases of any hospital in Australasia and is a national leader in clinical care and research in this area.
 The Department of Trauma Surgery provides state-of-the-art emergency trauma and critical care for injured patients 24 hours a day, 365 days a year.
-Almost 2400 trauma patients are admitted annually, with over 800 of these patients classed as major trauma.
+Almost 2,400 trauma patients are admitted annually, with over 800 of these patients classed as major trauma.
 Most of these patients sustain orthopaedic injuries which are referred to the Department of Orthopaedic Surgery for management including specialised expertise in complex pelvic, spinal, and lower limb reconstructive surgery.

 The Alfred also has a co-located dedicated elective centre called The Alfred Centre which provides additional protected bed capacity for a busy elective program that provides the full range of elective orthopaedic surgical procedures for the local community.